Deep ocean minerals: Ocean water profile

-There are three distinctly different layers of ocean water - Surface Sea Water, Deep Ocean Water (DOW), and Very Deep Ocean Water.
+Ocean water can be characterized into three categories - surface sea water, deep ocean water, and very deep ocean water.
 Each layer remains separate and autonomous from the others, moving at different speeds and directions from different kinetic forces and having different temperatures, densities, and life-form statuses.

 The surface seawater layer is influenced by sunlight penetration and circulates rapidly in unison with the seasons and wind patterns to a depth of 250 meters.
 It supports micro and animal life.

-The middle layer is DOW, where the water is free of sunlight and life forms.
+The middle layer is deep ocean water, where the water is free of sunlight and life forms.
 It is characterized not only by its mineral density but cold temperature, cleanliness, and trace elements.
-DOW is present at depths of between 250 and 1500 meters.
+Deep ocean water is present at depths of between 250 and 1500 meters.
 This deep ocean current moves very slowly under the influence of density and temperature gradients.
-The high mineral density is attributed to the depth-related pressure and the change in temperature from 20°C+ at the surface to 8°C at 600 meters depth generates the movement of this layer.
+The high mineral density is attributed to the depth-related pressure and the change in temperature from 20 °C+ at the surface to 8 °C at 600 meters depth generates the movement of this layer.

 Very deep ocean water has been discovered in a number of troughs in the Atlantic and Pacific Oceans.
 Depths can range from 1500 meters to 15 kilometers and life forms are supported where volcanic processes bring heat and minerals to the seabed floor.

-DOM creation begins when the summer ice melts from both Greenland and the Sub-Arctic region.
+Deep ocean mineral creation begins when the summer ice melts from both Greenland and the Sub-Arctic region.
 The melting water collects minerals and trace elements during its journey to the ocean.

-The minerals make the water heavier (DOW), so the water naturally sinks to the ocean floor where it commences a 2000-year journey.
+The minerals make the water heavier, so the water naturally sinks to the ocean floor where it commences a 2000-year journey.
 It flows southwards down the Atlantic Ocean, moves around the African Cape, and then inches north through the Indian Ocean and also into the western Pacific Ocean, first coming close to land in Taiwan, then Okinawa and Hawaii.
 Here it starts arching back south, towards the Antarctica where the changing seawater temperatures from the summer sun force the deep ocean water to the surface to feed the largest micro and macro food chain on our planet.

-The east coast of Taiwan is directly adjacent to one of the largest reservoirs of accessible DOW.
+The east coast of Taiwan is directly adjacent to one of the largest reservoirs of accessible deep ocean water.
 The southern islands of Japan and Hawaii also have land access to deep ocean water.

-Taiwan´s east coast is ideally located to siphon deep ocean water directly to the surface from the coast.
+Taiwan's east coast is ideally located to siphon deep ocean water directly to the surface from the coast.
 It is then micro-filtered, followed by reverse osmosis to desalinate and concentrate the magnesium and other minerals and trace elements at the expense of sodium chloride.